MB-Development2022/mb-treybakery/README.md

 Massive shoutout to [Snipe](https://github.com/pushkart2) for the tips, they helped alot with the new improvements!

+If you have any issues with the script, or just wanna come out hang out.
+You can find us here: https://discord.gg/cHd2cvMYZF

 -- Add this to qb-core > shared > jobs.lua

 	["trey"] = {